unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

   To find your Product ID:

-    1. In Murano, navigate to the Products tab and select the product you just created.
+    1. In Murano, navigate to the *Products* tab and select the product you just created.

-    2. On the Info tab, locate the Product ID and copy it.
+    2. On the *INFO* tab, locate the Product ID and copy it.

     ![image alt text](thingdev_10.png)

 8. Make sure the Thing Dev Board is connected to your computer via a micro-USB cable and select your device’s serial port with *Tools* > *Port* > *"your_port"*.

   **NOTE:** Your device will likely be the only one.
-If it’s not, you can figure out which is correct by unplugging your device and finding which device disappears.
+If it is not, you can figure out which is correct by unplugging your device and finding which device disappears.

     ![image alt text](thingdev_11.png)

-9. Click Upload.
+9. Click the arrow icon to upload.
 This will first compile and then download the firmware image to the selected board.

   ![image alt text](thingdev_12.png)

-10. Open the serial monitor and set it to 115200 Baud.
+10. Open the *Serial Monitor* and set it to *115200 baud*.

   ![image alt text](thingdev_13.png)